TripleSquare/Shell-Scripts/README.md

 Script Name - Description

 temp.sh - Shows the temp of the Pi in a clear number with a defined text.
-          nice to use for monitoring or sending the output to a SQL-DB.
+          Use it for monitoring or sending the output to a SQL-DB.